Apicoectomy (Surgical Root-End Procedure) in New York City

 Step 1: Consultation and Diagnostic Imaging

 First you’ll meet with one of our experienced oral surgeons for an evaluation.
-Digital imaging such as x-rays or 3D cone-beam scans may be used to evaluate the affected tooth and surrounding bone.
-These images help pinpoint the exact location of the issue and confirm whether apicoectomy is the right treatment option.
+Digital imaging will be used to evaluate the affected tooth and surrounding bone.
+These images help pinpoint the exact location of the issue and help confirm whether apicoectomy is the right treatment option.
 Situations that may preclude an apicoectomy include advanced infection, close proximity to vital structures like nerves, the tooth being “loose” or mobile, root fracture, and teeth that cannot be subsequently restored.

 Step 2: Surgical Access